hylo-lang/specification/spec.md

 11. For `compilerversion` and `hyloversion` conditions, the compiler will define a value of the form _A.B.C..._ (with one or more parts).
 Depending on the version condition operation this is compared to what the version the user provided, and based on that, the compiler condition evaluates to `true` and `false`.
 Example: condition `hyloversion(<1.0)` evaluates to `true` if the compiler targets a version of the language that is prior to version 1.0.

-12. Operators `!`, `&&` and `||` used in conditional compilation statements have the same meaning as the operators with the same name used for boolean expressions.
+12. Operator `!` negates the logical value of the given condition.

 # Value expressions